Stevie McCrorie: Decca and Big World (2015–2016)

+Label change and Days Like These (2016–)

 In April 2016, McCrorie and music PR company APB parted ways and he returned to his former career as a firefighter.
 In August 2016, McCrorie announced via Facebook that his contract with Decca Records had expired.
 McCrorie revealed to Radio Times in April 2017 that he is still pursuing a career in music as an independent artist and continues to write songs and perform live.
 In December 2017, McCrorie released a 3-track EP independently and an accompanying music video for the song "I Am Alive", which subsequently entered the official Scottish charts at number 69.

-2019–present: Days Like These

 On 27 December 2019, McCrorie released an extended play, Days Like These, via his own independent record label.
 The extended play featured five songs, including versions of "I Still Haven't Found What I'm Looking For" by U2 and "Dreams" by Fleetwood Mac.

 Personal life

 McCrorie is married to Amy Laverty McCrorie and they have two daughters, Bibi and Sunny.
 He has three siblings, Michael, Paul and sister Nadia.